Skip to main content

 Features of inbound call center software

-Here are key features that inbound call center software solutions should offer.
+Here are the key features inbound call center software solutions should offer.

 Interactive voice response system (IVR)

-An IVR works like a chatbot over the phone, guiding customers through predetermined scripts to answer questions or transfer them to the appropriate agent.
-These systems automate the customer experience, providing a solution to route callers, accept payments, schedule callbacks, and more to increase the efficiency of support teams.
+Interactive voice response (IVR) works like a chatbot for phone calls, guiding customers through predetermined scripts to answer their questions or transfer them to the appropriate agent.
+These systems automate the customer experience by routing callers, accepting payments, scheduling callbacks, and more.
+It’s a win-win: Customers get faster support, while agents gain back time to focus on high-value tasks.

 Call routing

-Companies commonly segment departments based on specialized types of care like IT or payment processing.
-Call routing features ensure the consumer seamlessly connects to the right department.
+Companies commonly segment their support teams by specialized functions, such as IT or payment processing.
+Call routing features help consumers seamlessly connect to the right department.

-Our built-in routing and intelligence capabilities at Zendesk ensure all customer requests have the smoothest path to resolution.
-You can route calls directly to a specific group of agents or a set of groups in Zendesk or route calls received after business hours or when agents are busy to an alternate phone number—ensuring customers can always connect with a live agent.
+At Zendesk, for example, our built-in routing and intelligence capabilities provide the smoothest path to resolution for all customer requests.
+You can direct calls to a specific group of agents or multiple groups within Zendesk.
+Additionally, if any calls come in after business hours or when agents are busy, they can be routed to an alternate phone number, ensuring customers can always reach a live agent.

 Workforce management (WFM)